aashishgupta20/jantastatistics/content/authors/admin/_index.md

 ---
-bio: Hi!
-My name is Aashish Gupta.
-I am a demographer.
-In Hindi, demography is जन-सांख्यिकी, or people statistics.
+bio: In Hindi, demography is जन-सांख्यिकी, or people statistics.
 Hence this blog.
 organizations:
 - name: University of Pennsylvania
   url: "https://web.sas.upenn.edu/aashishg/"